 - Platforms are not software, but software programs and technology solutions are frequently an element of platforms.

-- Platforms rely on the Stakeholder Experience – If customers don’t receive value they won’t be back.
-That value should extend to both the seller side and the buyer side of the transaction, but without a great experience, even incentivized platforms fail.
+- Platforms rely on the stakeholder experience – if customers don’t receive value, they won’t be back.
+That value should extend to both the seller side and the buyer side of the transaction because without a great user experience, even incentivized platforms fail.

-- Platforms can Scale Exponentially at an alarming rate.
+- Platforms can scale exponentially at an incredible rate.

-Most importantly platform businesses are not guaranteed to succeed, in fact, in a study of over 250 platform businesses launched over the last 20 years only 43 have been successful.
-Which brings us, rather conveniently, to Part 2 of this series where we will look at common elements of successful platforms and how they will impact the insurance and benefits industries
+Even with the right elements in place, though, it’s important to know that platform businesses are not guaranteed to succeed.
+In fact, in a study of over 250 platform businesses launched over the last 20 years only 43 have been successful.
+This brings us, rather conveniently, to Part 2 of this series, where we’ll look at common elements of successful platforms and how they’ll impact the insurance and benefits industries.

-One of the things I ask businesspeople, particularly entrepreneurs, is “What differentiates a successful business or product from a failure?”
-Almost universally the answer is some summary of a simple to understand, but difficult to emulate, formula.
-“Tools, timing, and talent” or “Innovation, foresight, and perseverance” for example.
-One very honest respondent said “Luck and funding,” which I appreciated.
+One of the things I ask business people, particularly entrepreneurs, is this: “What differentiates a successful business or product from a failure?”
+Almost universally, the answer is some summary of a simple to understand, but difficult to emulate formula.
+For example, “tools, timing, and talent” or “innovation, foresight, and perseverance.”
+One very honest respondent said, “luck and funding,” which I appreciated.